ToolJet/ToolJet/docs/docs/org-setup/licensing/self-hosted.md

 ## Purchasing a Paid License

-When you've identified the ideal paid license to meet your needs, the next step is to complete the purchase process, ensuring seamless access to premium features.

-### Business Plan

-If you decide to proceed with the Business Plan and have made the purchase, please wait for our team to get back to you within 24-48 hours to get you onboarded.
-Once you receive the business license key, follow the steps to [update the license key](#updating-license-key).
+When you've identified the ideal paid license to meet your requirements, the next step is to complete the purchase process, ensuring seamless access to premium features.
+Once you have compeleted the purchase process, please wait for ToolJet team to get back to you within 24-48 hours to get you onboarded.
+Once you receive the license key, follow these steps to [update the license key](#updating-license-key).

 :::warning Important
-The business license key will be valid for 3 months only.
+1. **Business Plan**: The business license key will be valid for 3 months only.
 You can renew it to continue using ToolJet to its fullest potential.
+2. **Enterprise Plan**: The remaining days of your enterprise edition period can be conveniently viewed on the dashboard.
 :::

-### Enterprise Plan

-- If you've selected the Enterprise Plan, expect a response from our team within 24-48 hours for onboarding.
-- To update the enterprise license key, follow these steps to [update the license key](#updating-license-key).
-- The remaining days of your enterprise edition period can be conveniently viewed on the dashboard.

 </div>